 To use the AdWords API, you must request and be granted access as described below.

-Step 1: Select a suitable MCC account
+Step 1: Select a suitable AdWords manager account

-Note that the MCC account you select has no effect on the set of AdWords accounts that your API token can access.
-However, linking this MCC account to your company's active AdWords accounts will streamline the application review process and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
+Note that the manager account you select has no effect on the set of AdWords accounts that your API token can access.
+However, linking this manager account to your company's active AdWords accounts will streamline the application review process and reduce the number of times you need to go through the authentication process to manage your accounts via the API.
 For details, see these instructions for linking accounts.

+All fields in the AdWords API Center form need to be filled in, and the Terms and Conditions accepted.
 Make sure your information is correct and your company's website URL is functioning.
 If the website is not a live page, we will not be able to process your application.

 We strongly encourage you to keep this information up to date even beyond the application process to allow us to send you important service announcements.

-In order to ensure that the tool or software application you propose to use with the AdWords API is in compliance with our Terms and Conditions (T&C) and Required Minimum Functionality (RMF) (if applicable), we will contact you shortly after you submit your application to request additional information (see Step 2b below).
+In order to ensure that the tool or software application you propose to use with the AdWords API is in compliance with our Terms and Conditions and Policies including Required Minimum Functionality (RMF) (if applicable), we will contact you shortly after you submit your application to request additional information (see Step 2b below).
 If your company manages AdWords accounts for clients, please note that you must be in compliance with our Third Party Policy to gain access to the AdWords API.

 Step 2b: Continue your application